Department of Clinical and Experimental Medicine

 Head of Department

-Simon Skene is Professor of Medical Statistics at the University of Surrey and Director of Surrey Clinical Trials Unit and Clinical Research Facility.
+Simon Skene is Professor of Medical Statistics at the University of Surrey and Director of Surrey Clinical Trials Unit.

 Simon has over 20 years’ experience as a medical statistician in teaching and research, including the design and analysis of studies investigating medicinal products, advanced therapies, diagnostic accuracy and surgery.
 His PhD focused on the analysis of very small samples of repeated measurements, addressing small sample issues in longitudinal analysis.
 He is a Fellow of the Royal Statistical Society and has consultancy experience in the pharmaceutical industry.